MicrosoftDocs/sql-docs/docs/advanced-analytics/r/install-additional-r-packages-on-sql-server.md

 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

 This article describes how to install new R packages to an instance of SQL Server where machine learning is enabled.
-There are multiple methods for installing new R packages, depending on which version of SQL Server you have, and whether the server has an internet connection.
+There are multiple methods for installing new R packages depending on which version of SQL Server you have and whether the server has an internet connection.
 The following approaches for new package installation are possible.

 | Approach                           | Permissions               | Remote/Local |
 |------------------------------------|---------------------------|--------------|